rtCamp/nginx-helper/readme.txt

 == Frequently Asked Questions ==

+**Important** - Please refer to [http://rtcamp.com/nginx-helper/faq](http://rtcamp.com/nginx-helper/faq) for uptodate FAQ's.

 = FAQ - Installation/Comptability =

 **Q. Will this work out of the box?**

 No. You need to make some changes at the Nginx end.
-Please check **tutorial list** of [Description tab](http://wordpress.org/extend/plugins/nginx-helper/)
+Please check [tutorial list](http://rtcamp.com/wordpress-nginx/tutorials)

-= FAQ - Nginx Map =

-**Q. My multisite already uses `WPMU_ACCEL_REDIRECT`.
-Do I still need Nginx Map?**

-Definitely. `WPMU_ACCEL_REDIRECT` reduces the load on PHP, but it still ask WordPress i.e. PHP/MySQL to do some work for static files e.g. images in your post.
-Nginx map lets nginx handle files on its own bypassing wordpress which gives you much better performance without using a CDN.

 = FAQ - Nginx Fastcgi Cache Purge =

+**Q. There's a 'purge all' button?
+Does it purge the whole site?**

+Yes, it does.
+It physically empties the cache directory.
+It is set by default to `/var/run/nginx-cache/`.

+If your cache directory is different, you can override this in your wp-config.php by adding `define('RT_WP_NGINX_HELPER_CACHE_PATH','/var/run/nginx-cache/');`

+Replace the path with your own.

 **Q. Does it work for custom posts and taxonomies?**

 Yes.
 It handles all post-types same way.

 **Q. How do I know my Nginx config is correct for fastcgi purging?**